Uploading From Cloud Storage

 url = f"https://{blob_service_client.account_name}.blob.core.windows.net/{container_name}/{blob_name}?{sas_token}"

-Use upload_and_analyze_videos if you have many URLs.
+If you have many URLs you can pass them as a list or organize them in folders.
 See SDK Usage Examples for full workflows.

 Next Steps